duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_create_array_value`

 ---
-Creates a array value from a type and an array of values of length `value_count`
+Creates an array value from a type and an array of values of length `value_count`

 #### Syntax